cabol/cabol.github.io/_posts/2015-07-26-erlbus-erlang-message-bus.md

 ---
 layout: post
 title: "ErlBus: Erlang Message Bus"
-description: "Highly scalable pub/sub message bus written in Erlang"
+description: "Simple and scalable pub/sub message bus written in Erlang"
 date: 2015-07-26
+categories: posts
 tags: [Erlang, Messaging, Programming, Publish Subscribe]
-image:
-  feature: abstract-2.jpg
+permalink: "/erlbus-erlang-message-bus"
 ---

+> **IMPORTANT:**: This blog post was written based on [ErlBus 0.1.0](https://github.com/cabol/erlbus/tree/0.1.0).
+Now there is a new release in progress (`1.0.0`), with a totally different implementation and substantial improvements.
+To read more about it, you can go to this [Blog Post](http://cabol.github.io/posts/2016/01/13/distributed-scalable-pubsub-in-erlang.html) or directly to the [GitHub Repo](https://github.com/cabol/erlbus).

 Messaging in [Erlang](http://www.erlang.org) is easy by default, because of its nature.
 But, why not make it even easier? ridiculously easy, and fun.
-Well, this is where [ErlBus](https://github.com/cabol/erlbus) comes in; an Open Source project created to provide all what you need around messaging, including quality attributes such as: high performance and scale-out.
+Well, this is where [ErlBus](https://github.com/cabol/erlbus/tree/0.1.0) comes in; an Open Source project created to provide all what you need around messaging, including quality attributes such as: high performance and scale-out.

 Let's start doing an implementation of a simple but very powerful messaging pattern: [Publish/Subscribe](http://www.enterpriseintegrationpatterns.com/PublishSubscribeChannel.html).
 In Erlang there are different ways to do it, but I'm going to mention only two (the common ones):